-To ensure a higher standard of research and regulation in compliance with the FDA21 CFR/11 code of federal regulation, completed experiments, protocols, documents and SOPs can be signed, witnessed and rejected.
+To ensure a higher standard of research and to comply with FDA21 CFR/11 code of federal regulation, completed experiments, protocols, documents and SOPs can be signed, witnessed/rejected.

 This is a two-step procedure, involving two separate group members: any participant in the experiment can sign, but only authorized members can witness or reject.

 The account owner has witnessing privileges and can give these privileges to whom he chooses.
 To learn how to control members privileges - click here.